Graphical Rules Editor

 Renaming controls – Entry points are non-renameable by default.
 Some types of entry points can be made renameable and these controls determine if the class and/or its members can be renamed.

-Property - For the properties panel, a property you want to create and/or assign a value to.
+Property - the name of the property you want to create and/or assign a value to.

-Value - For the properties panel, the value assigned to the property.
+Value - the value assigned to the property.

-Source - For non-class files, this is the path to the non-class file.
+Source - the path to the non-class file.

 You can use the preview function to determine what will be affected by the rules.
 You can elect to preview a single rule or all rules.
 Right-click a rule to bring up the contextual menu and select Preview Rule or Preview All.
 The items in the class list that will be affected by the rule will be displayed in bold.
 You can use the contextual menu in either list to clear the highlighting.